 The Union Public Service Commission (UPSC), which is the central recruiting agency, conducts the prestigious IAS Exam or CSE every year, attracting hundreds of thousands of candidates hopeful of bagging some of the best Govt jobs in India.

-As the common entry point for 20-odd Group A and Group B services, the Civil Services Examination (CSE) or IAS Exam is based on the British-era Imperial Civil Service tests, as well as the civil service tests conducted by old Indian empires such as the Mauryan Empire and Mughal Empire.
+As the common entry point for 20-odd Group A and Group B services, the Civil Services Examination (CSE), UPSC exam, or IAS Exam is based on the British-era Imperial Civil Service tests, as well as the civil service tests conducted by old Indian empires such as the Mauryan Empire and Mughal Empire.

 The Civil Services Examination is considered to be the most difficult competitive examination in India.
 A single attempt takes two complete years of preparation – one year before the prelims and one year from prelims to interview.
 In total, one sits in the actual exam for 32 hours from the prelims until the interview.

-Read about the requirements and eligibility for the Civil Services Exam and bookmark this page for more upcoming Government exam preparation tips.
+Read about the UPSC eligibility criteria to apply for the Civil Services Exam and bookmark this page for more upcoming Government exam preparation tips.